na-na-hi/renget/archive/dft79.md

 ##Headlines

-* 23rd Tenkaichi Budokai tournament for DBZ: Kakarot has been announced
+* End of Z DLC for DBZ: Kakarot has been announced
-* New Budokai Tenkaichi game has been announced
+* New Budokai Tenkaichi game has been announced, Dragon Ball Sparking!
+ZERO
-* Season 4 of Dragon Ball: The Breakers coming November 1st
+* Season 5 of Dragon Ball: The Breakers released February 29th
 * Free update 1.21.00 for Xenoverse 2 has been released
-* SDBH Meteor Mission 1 is out November 9th, is on the database
+* Dragon Ball Super Card Game Fusion World has been released

 ##Dragon Ball: The Breakers

 Asymmetric multiplayer game inspired by Dead By Daylight.
 7 survivors must work together to defeat a more powerful raider.
 Features CaC from Xenoverse, and many weaker characters from Dragon Ball who have rarely if ever been playable before.
 ###News

-* Season 4 coming November 1st
+* Season 5 released February 29th
-	* New Raider: Broly (DBS)
+	* New Raider: Goku Black and Zamasu
-	* New Survivors skins: Mr Satan (Dragon Tier reward), Cheelai, Lemo, Snowsuit Bulma (TP)
+	* New Survivors skins: Jaco (Dragon Tier reward), Mai, Puar (TP)
-	* New Transpheres: Goku (Super Saiyan God), Vegeta (Super Saiyan God)
+	* New Transpheres: Broly (Full Power Super Saiyan)
-* Crossplay under development
+* Crossplay has been implemented
-* Raiders can now reallocate their skill points

 ###Useful Information